Analytic compactifications of C^2 part II - one irreducible curve at infinity: Introduction

-\begin{asparaitem} \item We show that the embeddings of $\cc^2$ in `most' primitive compactifications are `rigid'; more precisely, if $\bar X$ is a primitive compactification of $\cc^2$ which is not isomorphic to a weighted projective surface of the form $\pp^2(1,1,q)$ (for some positive integer $q$), then $\bar X$ has only one subset isomorphic to $\cc^2$ (Proposition \ref{rigid-prop}).\\
+\begin{itemize}[wide] \item We show that the embeddings of $\cc^2$ in `most' primitive compactifications are `rigid'; more precisely, if $\bar X$ is a primitive compactification of $\cc^2$ which is not isomorphic to a weighted projective surface of the form $\pp^2(1,1,q)$ (for some positive integer $q$), then $\bar X$ has only one subset isomorphic to $\cc^2$ (\cref{rigid-prop}).\\

-\item We compute the groups of automorphisms of primitive compactifications of $\cc^2$ (Theorem \ref{aut-cor}).
-In particular, it turns out that `most' primitive compactifications, including all the non-algebraic ones, admit only finitely many automorphisms (Corollary \ref{aut-cor1}).\\
+\item We compute the groups of automorphisms of primitive compactifications of $\cc^2$ (\cref{aut-cor}).
+In particular, it turns out that `most' primitive compactifications, including all the non-algebraic ones, admit only finitely many automorphisms (\cref{aut-cor1}).\\

 \item We explicitly describe the moduli space of primitive compactifications, i.e.\ the space of (isomorphism classes of) compact analytic surfaces of Picard rank $1$ which contain a copy of $\cc^2$.
-The moduli space of primitive compactifications with a fixed key sequence (in the normal form) turns out to be of the form $(\cc^*)^k \times \cc^l$ for some $k,l \geq 0$ (Theorem \ref{moduli-cor}).
-Using the correspondence \eqref{basic-correspondence} we then give a description (originally due in another form to \cite{oka-moduli}) of the moduli space of {\em embedded isomorphism classes} of planar curves with one place at infinity with a fixed $\delta$-sequence (in the normal form) (Corollary \ref{moduli-cor-curves}); in particular, the latter space is a quotient of $(\cc^*)^k \times \cc^l$ under an (explicitly described) action of $(\cc^*)^2$ . \\ \end{asparaitem}
+The moduli space of primitive compactifications with a fixed key sequence (in the normal form) turns out to be of the form $(\cc^*)^k \times \cc^l$ for some $k,l \geq 0$ (\cref{moduli-cor}).
+As an application of our result, we give a description (originally due in another form to Oka \cite{oka-moduli}) of the moduli space of {\em embedded isomorphism classes} of planar curves with one place at infinity with a fixed $\delta$-sequence (in the normal form) (\cref{one-place-cor}); in particular, the latter space is a quotient of $(\cc^*)^k \times \cc^l$ under an (explicitly described) action of $(\cc^*)^2$ . \\ \end{itemize}

-In Section \ref{action-section} we apply the results of Section \ref{isomorphic-section} to study $\GG^2_a$ action on surfaces.
-Recall that $\GG^n_a$ is $\cc^n$ with the additive group structure and a $\GG^n_a$-variety $Y$ is a variety with a fixed (left) $\GG^n_a$-action such that the stabilizer of a generic point is trivial and the orbit of a generic point is dense; in other words, $\GG^n_a$-varieties are {\em equivariant compactifications} of $\GG^n_a$. \begin{bold-question}[{\cite[Section 5.2, Question 3]{hassett-tschinkel}}] Classify $\GG^2_a$-structures on projective surfaces with log-terminal singularities and Picard number 1. \end{bold-question} Since $\GG^2_a$-varieties are also compactifications of $\cc^2$, Question \ref{g2a-question} is about primitive compactifications of $\cc^2$ which are also $\GG^2_a$-varieties.
-Using our description of automorphism groups of primitive compactifications, we classify all normal $\GG^2_a$-varieties with Picard number $1$.
-In a forthcoming work we use this result to answer Question \ref{g2a-question}. \\